Click our quick links to navigate our guide

 17. Best decking sources

-Decking is a popular and stylish garden addition that can effectively establish a link between indoors and out, while providing space for outdoor dining and seating.
+Decking is a popular and stylish garden addition that can effectively establish a link between indoors and outdoors, while providing space for outdoor dining and seating.

 You'll want to think about what size decking will look best in your garden – this is generally determined by the size of your garden as well as how you intend on using the space.
 In order to comply with permitted development rights, you'll also need to ensure your decking doesn't occupy more than 50 per cent of your space.